ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 ## Day 12: Farewell Lhagwa

-Our plan today was to make it to Kohvul lake, where Anuka had rented a small tourist cabin.
+Our plan today was to make it to Khövsgöl lake, where Anuka had rented a small tourist cabin.

 In the morning we said goodbye to Lhagwa, his wife, his mother-in-law, and their 400 goats, sheep cows, and horses.
 We gifted Lhagwa and his family a flashlight setup that can be powered multiple different ways and a pair of pocket binoculars.
 And inadvertently, my sandals.